YashIndane/lbph-devops/README.md

 setenforce 0
 ```

+### Important Note

+Name the initial deployment name `face-app-deployment` and name of EKS cluster as `face-app`

+Initially any container-image can be used from this repo -> [Link](https://hub.docker.com/repository/docker/yashindane/lbphrecog)

 ## Working

 Upload a folder (the name of the folder should be name of person) , which has 100 images of that person's face.